g0v-data/g0v-hackmd-archive/notes/rp5FQYBsTUuEDv5oPfwbAQ.md

 For Windows, you can directly download and run the Node.js installer from the official Node.js website.
 Here are the steps:

 * Visit the Node.js website: https://nodejs.org
-* Download the LTS (Long-Term Support) version of Node.js for Windows by clicking on the "Windows Installer" button.
-* Once the download is complete, double-click the downloaded installer file (.msi) to start the installation process.
+* Select "Windows Installer" to get the Long-Term Support (LTS) version of Node.js for Windows.
+Double-clicking the installer file (.msi) after it has finished downloading will launch the installation procedure.
-* Follow the installation wizard instructions, and make sure to select the option to include Node.js in the system PATH during the installation process.
+* During the installation process, make sure to choose the option to add Node.js to the system PATH by following the instructions provided by the installation wizard.
-* After installation, you can verify that Node.js and npm (Node Package Manager) are installed correctly by opening a command prompt and running the following commands:
+*  Following installation, you may open a command prompt and type the following instructions to confirm that Node.js and npm (Node Package Manager) are installed correctly:

  ```bash
 node -v